FOLLOW US

 Private clinics will not treat patients until they pay and often require large amounts of cash before they will admit emergency cases, even if you have travel insurance.
 Many businesses in Zimbabwe will only accept US dollars in cash, rather than credit or debit cards.
 This includes some medical providers.
 Medical costs, particularly for evacuation, can be high.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-FCDO has a list of English-speaking doctors in Zimbabwe.
+FCDO has a list of medical providers in Zimbabwe where most staff will speak English.

 Travel and mental health